industrial-edge/S7-1500V-getting-started/docs/Installation.md

 > If you use IEVD and cannot install the CPU 1517V application, then double check if you have the required HW configuration (at least 2 CPU cores and 6 GB of Memory) and followed to steps in the previous chapter [Configure 1517V NIC isolation on IEVD](#configure-1517v-nic-isolation-on-ievd) correctly.
 >

-2. Open the app, setup the IP address and subnet mask of vPLC.
-Finally, click on button "Save":
+2. Open the app, setup the IP Address and Subnet Mask of vPLC.
+Finally, click on button "Set IP":

 ![vPLC_IP_address_setup](graphics/vPLC_IP_address_setup.png)